ivancea/mac-renderer/README.md

 This will execute the build of the page every time you push to master, or when you manually trigger the workflow.

 The build will produce an artifact with the page and automatically deploy it GitHub Pages.

-If you haven't configured yet your GitHub Pages, go to the repository `Settings`, and in the `Pages` tab, choose `Deploy from a branch` in `Source` and select the `gh-pages` branch.
-This will enable the site, and launch another action to publish the branch every time it changes.

 After that, the GitHub page with your CV will be available at `https://<username>.github.io/<repository>/`.